Spondon Archive

 Guiding in Spondon

-This new title celebrates over a century of the Girl Guides movement in Spondon.
+This title celebrates over a century of the Girl Guides movement in Spondon.

 The first Spondon Guide company was formed in 1918 and this title delivers a snapshot of the history of the organisation.